🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 What happens to shares when a market resolves?

-Successful shares are credited $1 USDC automatically.
+Successful shares instantaneously receive $1 USDC apiece.
 Unsuccessful shares forfeit all value.
-The settlement mechanism operates without requiring participant involvement.
+The settlement process operates automatically without requiring participant intervention.

 Can I hold both YES and NO shares in the same market?